-When it comes to mindful morsels, look no further than whole food sources.
-Offer your pets nutrient-rich wild-caught salmon, sardines or anchovies as a nibble instead of processed treats, which fall short on providing proper nutrition.
-Most dogs love raw veggies and fruits; brain-boosting treats such as carrots, blueberries, watermelon and broccoli are always wise snack choices.
-If you have the time and like to cook, offering pets a weekly home-prepared meal of organic whole foods can also go far in maintaining a healthy mind.
+When it comes to brilliance-boosting morsels, try whole food sources.
+Offer your pets nutrient-rich wild-caught salmon, sardines or anchovies as a nibble instead of processed treats.
+Most dogs love raw veggies and fruits; brain-boosting treats such as carrots, blueberries, watermelon and broccoli are wise snack choices.
+At least once a week, feed a home-prepared meal rich in healthy organic whole foods.

-Adding nutritional supplements to your pet’s health plan can help keep your best friend’s grey matter great well into their golden years.
+Supplementing your pet’s diet can help keep your best friend’s grey matter great well into their golden years.
 Some of my must-give supplements for senior pets include a daily omega-3 fatty acid supplement such as Nordic Naturals Pets or Welactin.
 Omega-3’s, especially DHA, reduce inflammation and have been shown to enhance brain power in both the young and old.
 Coenzyme Q10 is another potent anti-inflammatory that should be part of your senior pet’s daily diet.

-An exciting new nutraceutical that shows tremendous promise for aging pets experiencing early signs of mental decline is Neutricks, an amazing compound that has been shown to improve cognitive function in dogs.
-Neutricks works by helping reduce brain cell death – which is always a good thing.
-SAM-e and alpha-lipoic acid (ALA) are also excellent additions for older pets.
+An exciting new nutraceutical that shows tremendous promise for aging pets experiencing early signs of mental decline is apoaequorin, first discovered in jellyfish.
+This compound that has been shown to improve cognitive function in dogs and cats, and helps reduce brain cell death – always a good thing.
+SAM-e and alpha-lipoic acid (ALA) are also excellent additions for aging pets.
+Because the brain is undoubtedly the most complex organ in the body, a multi-modal approach is best.
 Talk to your veterinarian about which supplements are best for your pet.
-Because the brain is undoubtedly the most complex organ in the body, a multi-modal approach is best.